crowdmob/server-thumb/README.md

 Server Thumb
 ============

-A server-to-server Facebook Like Gem.
+A server to server Facebook Like gem.